BW-Story – Hirsch und Greif

 Mid/late February

-Almond blossom in the Kaiserstuhl hills
+Almond Blossom in the Kaiserstuhl Hills

 In the southern Black Forest, Freiburg is the hub of Germany’s warmest region.
 Here, the flowering season echoes the Mediterranean.
 In what is nicknamed the Naturgarten Kaiserstuhl, the Kaiserstuhl Natural Garden, almond trees burst into flower as early as the middle of February.
 Imagine a swathe of white and delicate pink blossom!
 A great place to enjoy this glorious free spectacle is in and around the small communities of Ihringen, Achkarren and Oberrotweil, near Breisach.